Best Foldable Phones

 Foldable phones have matured into genuinely practical devices, with thinner profiles, more durable hinges, and displays that hold up to daily use.
 This list ranks the best options across both book-style and flip-style form factors, scored on performance, display quality, battery life, camera capability, and software support.

-The Honor Magic V5 takes the top spot overall, combining a large inner display with a remarkably slim and lightweight build that makes it feel closer to a conventional slab phone than most foldables manage.
-For those who prefer the compact flip form factor, the Motorola Razr Ultra (2025) stands out with a generous cover screen and solid camera performance.
-The Samsung Galaxy Z Fold 7 earns its place as the best-performing foldable here, delivering top-tier processing power and a polished software experience tuned for multitasking on a large folding display.
+The Honor Magic V6 takes the top spot overall, combining a large inner display with a remarkably slim and lightweight build that makes it feel closer to a conventional slab phone than most foldables manage.
+For those who prefer the compact flip form factor, the Motorola Razr Ultra (2026) stands out with a generous cover screen and solid camera performance.

 Each device in this list is evaluated and ranked automatically as new models and updated specs become available, so the standings reflect current data rather than a static snapshot.